Vietnam.vn - Nền tảng quảng bá Việt Nam

 The TSA exam consists of three independent sections (Mathematical Thinking, Reading Comprehension, Scientific Thinking/Problem Solving) that focus on assessing candidates' abilities, without directly testing knowledge of any subject.

-To address this issue, major exams around the world have used modern educational measurement theories to more accurately and reliably estimate candidates' abilities.
+To address this issue, major exams around the world have adopted modern educational measurement theories to more accurately and reliably estimate candidates' abilities.
 One of them is the application of question response theory.
-This theory hypothesizes that each candidate answers a question in a test with a certain level of ability and that candidates with high ability will have a higher probability of answering any question correctly than candidates with low ability.
+This theory hypothesizes that each candidate answers a question in a test with a certain level of ability and that candidates with high ability will have a higher probability of correctly answering any question than candidates with low ability.
 Based on this theory, parameters such as the difficulty and discrimination of questions as well as candidates' abilities can be quantified and these factors are independent of each other.

-Based on the test results of the candidates, the scoring algorithm will determine the thinking level of each question according to the percentage of candidates answering the question correctly.
+Based on the test results of the candidates, the scoring algorithm will determine the thinking level of each question according to the percentage of candidates who answer the question correctly.
 According to the principle, questions with few correct answers will be questions with a high level of thinking, questions with many correct answers will be questions with a low level of thinking.

 The TSA Thinking Assessment Test of Hanoi University of Science and Technology uses the question response theory in calculating the TSA scores of students.
-With this calculation, although candidates have the same raw score, based on the difficulty level of the questions that each candidate can answer, the corresponding ability level will be estimated, then, this score will be converted to a 100-point scale.
+With this calculation, although candidates have the same raw score, based on the difficulty level of the questions that each candidate can answer, the corresponding ability level will be estimated, then this score will be converted to a 100-point scale.

 In addition, to ensure fairness between exam sessions, the TSA exam of Hanoi University of Science and Technology also applies a set of standard "bridge" questions - also known as bridge questions, common questions - between exam papers to bring the exam assessment indicators to the same scale.
 This technology will ensure that candidates in different exam sessions are assessed on the same common scale, thereby ensuring fairness in results between exam sessions.